-Though we may not notice it as frequently here in the 21st century, yellow journalism runs rampant.
-But where did it all start?
+Though we may not notice it as frequently today in the 21st century, yellow journalism runs rampant.
+But what is yellow journalism and where did it all start?

 In the mid-1890’s, there was a fierce newspaper battle raging between the New York World and the New York Journal.
 At the helm of each was a powerful man who ran the paper like a shark.
 For The World it was Joseph Pulitzer, and for The Journal it was William Randolph Hearst — undoubtedly two names you’ve heard before.

 The two couldn’t have been more opposite.
 Pulitzer was a Hungarian immigrant who got his start at the very bottom of the industry in St. Louis, eventually climbing the ranks and running the St. Louis Post-Dispatch before purchasing The World.
 Hearst, on the other hand, came from extreme wealth and was given his first newspaper company, The San Francisco Examiner, by his wealthy father before purchasing The Journal to compete with Pulitzer.

 Upon seizing The Journal, Hearst sold individual copies at half the price of his rival (one cent per issue, rather than two) in an effort to capture the largest circulation.
 Over the next several years, the two newspapermen implemented various competitive tactics aimed against the other, but maybe none has withstood the test of time more than the practice of what was called “yellow journalism.”

 The term “yellow journalism” comes, literally, from the color of the ink, as sometimes yellow text would be printed on the front page of the paper.
 In an effort to generate attention from passersby, the strategy used sensationalism, large headlines and photos to attract readers.

 In essence, it was nineteenth century clickbait.